guillemontecinos/itp-residency-2020-2021/three-js/tutorials/02-matrices-and-interaction/matrices-and-interaction.md

 </p>

 ## Scenario Setup
-> In fact, it is no longer really the real, because no imaginary envelops it anymore.
-It is a hyperreal, produced from a radiating synthesis of combinatory models in a hyperspace without atmosphere.
+> *"In fact, it is no longer really the real, because no imaginary envelops it anymore.
+It is a hyperreal, produced from a radiating synthesis of combinatory models in a hyperspace without atmosphere."* – Jean Baudrillard

 Let's start by setting up the scenario where our lonely cube will exist and move around.